Further Results on an Abstract Model for Branching and its Application to Mixed-Integer Programming

 over $0 \leq k \leq n$.
-This is equivalent to minimising the denominator, $(k!)^2(n-k)!$.
+This is equivalent to minimizing the denominator, $(k!)^2(n-k)!$.
 We consider a suitable analytic extension, valid for real $n$ and $k$, in terms of the gamma function $\Gamma$, and seek the minimum over $0 \leq k \leq n$ of

 We apply the fact that the derivative of the gamma function is given by